Skip to content

 Companies are making conscious decisions to reshape how their employees work — both in terms of work environments and specific policies and practices.
 And, as employees are spreading across geographies and time zones, offering face-to-face opportunities such as business trips can help foster connections and enhance collaboration.

 Business trips, such as off-sites and meet-ups, are employer-initiated gatherings for employees outside of their regular work environments.
 Through team-building exercises and activities, they aim to create a focused and collaborative environment that encourages idea-sharing and team bonding.
-Workcations, on the other hand, are typically employee-initiated.
+Workations, on the other hand, are typically employee-initiated.
 They involve blending work responsibilities with personal travel.
 Rather than taking traditional paid time off, employees choose to work remotely while exploring new destinations.

-Offering off-sites, meet-ups, and workcations has distinct benefits and challenges.
+Offering off-sites, meet-ups, and workations has distinct benefits and challenges.
 Let's look at each, as discussed by leaders in the global mobility space on the recorded webinar hosted by Localyze, "Expanding Your Horizons: How Global Mobility Can Transform Your Business Travel Strategy."

 Opportunities